Meet Our Staff, Board & Artists

 Hamah Dorestant

-Hamah Dorestant has recently taken on the role of Program Manager after 10 years of working with the All Kids Included (AKI) Youth Arts in the Parks program, an inclusive initiative made possible through the Miami-Dade County Department of Cultural Affairs.
-Hamah brings invaluable experience to the team, with a great knowledge of fostering creativity and inclusion for young artists of all abilities.
-After studying Education and Business Administration, her passion for empowering children and youth through the arts was born through experiences with AKI families.
-Hamah’s proven leadership and deep commitment to accessibility in the arts make her an exceptional addition to our team.
+Hamah Dorestant recently stepped into the role of Program Manager after more than 10 years of dedicated service with the All Kids Included (AKI) Youth Arts in the Parks program, an inclusive initiative made possible through the Miami-Dade County Department of Cultural Affairs.
+Throughout her tenure, Hamah has played an integral role in fostering creativity, access, and meaningful arts experiences for children and youth of all abilities.

 Program Manager